aglover/whiskered-robot/README.md

 `$> sudo npm install -g coffee-script`

+Following that, you must install Bower:

+`$> sudo npm install -g bower`

+Then type:

+`$> bower install`

-Then make sure you have Ruby & Foreman (what if you don't?) and then type:
+Finally, make sure you have Ruby & Foreman (what if you don't?) and then type:

 `$> foreman start`